babyswaplover/landb/README.md

 import { getLandByLocation, refresh } from "https://raw.githubusercontent.com/babyswaplover/landb/0.1.0/mod.ts";

-// Refresh database (if you want; fetch will skip within 1 minute to prevent server overload)
+// Refresh database (if you want; fetch will be skipped within 1 minute from last fetch to prevent server overload)
 // await refresh();

 // get Land of City Center